aws-samples/cfn101-workshop/workshop/content/40-workshop-part-02/20-layered-stack/100-lab-11-layered-stack.md

 ### Start Lab

-You will find the working files in `code/50-layered-stack`.
+You will find the working files in `code/50-layered-stack/01-working-directory`.
 In the rest of this lab, you should add your code to the templates here.
-The solution can be found in the same folder with a `-Solution` suffix to the matching file name.
+The solution can be found in the `code/50-layered-stack/02-solution` folder.
 You can reference these against your code.

 #### Create VPC Stack
 The VPC template has been created for you.
-It is titled `01-lab11-vpc.yaml`.
+It is titled `vpc.yaml`.
 This template will create VPC stack with 2 Public Subnets, an Internet Gateway, and Route tables.

 ##### 1. Prepare the VPC template